 To counter Ad Blockers, some (currently negligible in numbers) websites came up with the idea of blocking content to visitors who use ad blockers.
 That is, if a website detects that the browser is using an ad blocker of any type, it will give a message asking the users to disable the ad blocker, so that they can view the content.
 Many such Anti-Adblock scripts are freely available on the net, including a free WordPress plugin to block Adblock users.

 Arstechnica some time back, experimented for 12 hours by blocking users who had ad blockers installed.
 Dating site OKCupid used to ask ad-block users to donate $5 to support the site.
 I do not know if they are still doing it, but these are just a few examples.
 Reddit too, I believe offers their users an ad-free experience for a small monthly fee.
 Could this pave the way for a subscription model then?
-There are already some large news sites who ask you to pay to be able to read beyond the first paragraph or two.
+There are already some news sites and blogs who ask you to pay, to be able to read beyond the first paragraph or two.

-The game continues!
 To counter this, Anti-AdBlocker script disablers are now available as free downloads.
 These browser plugins disable the anti-adblocker scripts which such websites use, and allow them to view the content.

 Google, in March 2013, removed Adblock from the Android Store.
 This has had a significant impact on user growth says the developers of AdBlock.